Please read house rules before booking!

 Two minutes from Metro interchange of Deak Sq, a cozy flat with two separate rooms and a living room.
 A comfortable place for up to 4 persons.
 Large, good quality windows in each rooms brighten the flat on sunny days in spite of it's location under the corridors, provide nice view to the ever-teeming square as well as Asbóth street and seal the noise almost completely.
 Pleasant home atmosphere, ideal for couples, groups of friends and for sightseer due to it's central location.

 The flat is well equipped.
-Television, WI-FI access, coffee machine, electric kettler, electric toaster, microwave oven, electric oven and cooking hob, fridge/freezer, cutlery set, dishes, washing machine, iron, ironing board, hair-dryer, fans etc.
+Television, WI-FI access, coffee machine, electric kettler, electric toaster, microwave oven, electric oven and cooking hob, fridge/freezer, cutlery set, dishes, iron, ironing board, hair-dryer, fans etc.

 The price includes all the equipment and utilities, internet, power and heating.